 LEDA launched the LEDA Policy Project in 2017 thanks to a transformative investment from Lumina Foundation.
-The Policy Project trains and positions young leaders from underrepresented backgrounds to lend their voices to federal policy discussions pertaining to postsecondary education.
+The Policy Project trains and positions members of the LEDA Community to lend their voices to federal policy discussions pertaining to postsecondary education.

 Click here to download the LEDA Policy Project brochure.

 Education policy frames so much of our lives, yet many of the diverse voices that are disproportionately impacted by the lack of equitable opportunities are left out of key policy discussions.
 The LEDA Policy Corps equips leaders with the knowledge, resources, and confidence needed to bring higher education conversations about diversity, equity, and inclusion to the fore.